 Frank Booth (1882-1919) was born in Hyde between June and September 1882 and died in Manchester on 22 June 1919 aged 37.
 Known as Tabby, the popular winger played more than 150 club games during a 12-year career and also represented England once.
 Booth served in the British Army during the First World War, before dying just seven months after the armistice.

 Booth began his career at local amateur club Hyde before moving to Second Division Glossop in 1900 and then Stockport County in 1901.
 He was to spend just one season at Edgely Park, scoring one goal in six appearances, before again moving in the summer of 1902 – this time to recently-relegated Manchester City.
-He was then handed his City debut on the opening day of the 1902/03 season, a 3-1 victory against Lincoln City at Hyde Road, but would play just eight more games that season after seeing injury hamper his progress.
+He was handed his City debut on the opening day of the 1902/03 season, a 3-1 victory against Lincoln City at Hyde Road, but would play just eight further games that season after injury hamper his progress.

 During the 1904/05 campaign, Booth enjoyed the most productive season of his playing career by making 35 appearances and scoring eight goals.
 On 25 February 1905, Booth also made his sole appearance for England in a 1-1 draw with Ireland at Ayresome Park, Middlesbrough.
 Despite these individual achievements the season would end on a sour note for his club, as they became embroiled in the now-notorious bribery scandal.